LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 letter.
 Letter case is not considered when comparing method names.

-Method names beginning with an underscore are generally intended to only be used internally, as they represent methods that might change in the future and are therefore considered unstable.
+Method names beginning with an underscore are generally intended to only be used internally, as they represent methods that could change in the future and are therefore considered unstable.

 Some valid examples of method names are shown below::